"The McIntoshs at Border Park Organics"

 Whole farm management decisions

 Their current three-year rotation is the same allocation of paddocks as when they started farming, but now includes a cover crop in the second pasture year to produce biomass.
-Minerals added in the cover crop phase are assimilated with the soil for the following cash crop season.
+Minerals added in the cover crop phase are assimilated into the soil for the following cash crop season.
 Slashing and grazing of the cover crops are then used to cycle nutrients back to the soil.
 Josh’s intention is to have seed mixes ready to seed whenever they have moisture for summer or winter plants to establish, even if they don’t mature.
-The McIntoshs continue to use slashing because they can’t carry enough livestock to graze effectively.
+The McIntoshs continue to use slashing because they can’t carry enough livestock to terminate cover crops.
 If they traded livestock, Josh thinks they could potentially apply enough grazing pressure and:

 Trading would closer mimic the transitory nature of grazing wildlife in this climate rather than trying to carry breeders through the feed gaps in mid-winter and late summer.
 However, trading is challenging under organic management.